Open NowBusinessRound 2

 What is the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program Round 2?

 The Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program Round 2 is a business grant offered by Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts in Australia, providing Up to $5K in funding.
-This rebate program supports the voluntary uptake of eligible ADS-B equipment in Australian-registered aircraft operating under VFR or IFR.
-Funding helps aircraft owners purchase and/or install approved ADS-B devices to improve aviation safety, situational awareness and search and rescue capability.
+This rebate program supports voluntary uptake of ADS-B equipment in Australian-registered aircraft operating under VFR and IFR.
+Funding helps aircraft owners purchase and/or install eligible ADS-B or ADS-B EC equipment to improve aviation safety, situational awareness and air traffic information.

 2